 The Department of Tourism has committed resources to the development and promotion of the Oglala Lakota Living History Village on the Pine Ridge Indian Reservation, familiarization tours to the reservations, hospitality training, pheasant hunting promotion, and publication production and distribution.
 The Department also provides information and resources on its consumer website, TravelSouthDakota.com.

-Please contact Calvin Bloemendaal, Industry Outreach & Development Representative, for more information at 605-295-8263 or [email protected].
+Please contact Calvin Bloemendaal, Industry Outreach & Development Representative and Cultural Heritage Tourism Manager, for more information at 605-295-8263 or [email protected].